Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns have a 6-4 record against the spread while finishing 7-3 overall over their last 10 games.
+- The Suns are 6-4 against the spread and 7-3 overall over their last 10 games.

-- In their past 10 contests, the Suns have hit the over five times.
+- Five of Suns' past 10 games have gone over the total.

-- Phoenix has covered the spread in a higher percentage of its home games than road games.
-It has covered 22 times in 41 opportunities at home, and it has covered 21 times in 41 opportunities in road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.